maxthraxx/WFGY/SemanticBlueprint/README.md

-# 📐 SemanticBlueprint — Core Functions of the WFGY Engine
+# 📐 Semantic Blueprint — Core Functions of the WFGY Engine
 ### Designing the Logic That Holds the Universe Together."